 At least in the U.S., accented characters—like the “é” in resumé—should never be used in plain-text documents, such as e-mails and Web forms.
 Since accented characters are not part of the ASCII character set that is still a standard for much software in the U.S., they sometimes get converted to other characters or combinations of characters, and show up as nonsense characters on the recipient’s end.
-In these documents, “resume,” without accents, is the only possibility.
+In these documents, “resume,” without accents, is safest.

 HOW TO TYPE THE ACCENT

-(By the way, it’s an accent, not an apostrophe—
+By the way, it’s an accent, not an apostrophe—

 THE WHOLE THING